thomax/kaboom-poc/README.md

 # kaboom-poc

+Kaboom Proof of Concept.
 A simple [Kaboom.js](https://kaboomjs.com/) dev environment.
 Kaboom v2000, that is.

 ## Getting started